Digital Technology & Innovations

 The guiding frameworks include:

-Under Strategic Goal 5: Enhance service processes and quality to improve operational efficiency and stakeholder satisfaction, AOT emphasizes the role of technology and innovation through Strategy 5.2, which aims to drive the adoption of technology to enhance user experience.
+Under Strategic Goal 5: Enhance service processes and quality to improve operational efficiency and stakeholder satisfaction.
+Strategy 5.2, which aims to drive the adoption of technology to enhance user experience.
 Additionally, under Strategic Goal 7: Strengthen organizational management capabilities, AOT outlines Strategy 7.2, focusing on improving work processes to increase efficiency and advance digital transformation.
 This includes enhancing customer experience through the adoption of modern technologies, developing workforce capabilities, streamlining operational processes, and implementing supportive tools to ensure the organization is well-prepared to support both core operations and future business opportunities.

 AOT Innovation Master Plan (Fiscal Years 2023–2027, Revised in FY2024)